joshtynjala/actionscript-3.0-developers-guide/user-interaction/keyboard-input/using-the-ime-class.md

 <div>

-In some cases, you may want to disable the user’s IME while they type characters.
+In some cases, you may want to disable the user's IME while they type characters.
 For example, if you had a text field that only accepts numeric input, you may not want the IME to come up and slow down data entry.

-The following example demonstrates how you can listen for the `FocusEvent.FOCUS_IN` and `FocusEvent.FOCUS_OUT` events and disable the user’s IME accordingly:
+The following example demonstrates how you can listen for the `FocusEvent.FOCUS_IN` and `FocusEvent.FOCUS_OUT` events and disable the user's IME accordingly:

     var phoneTxt:TextField = new TextField();